LearnHindi/learnhindi.github.io/privacy-policy.md

 ---

-### Advertising in the App

-Learn Hindi displays **contextual ads** through **Google AdMob**, ensuring compliance with child privacy regulations such as COPPA and GDPR-K.

-- **Non-Personalized Ads**: Ads shown in the app are based on content context, not user behavior.
-- **Age-Appropriate Ads**: All ad creatives are reviewed manually by human moderators to ensure they are safe and appropriate for children.
-- **Safe Navigation**: Tapping on an ad may redirect the user to external content (e.g., the App Store or a website).
-However, all ads are carefully vetted for safety and relevance to children.

-For more details on Google AdMob’s policies, please visit their [Privacy Policy](https://policies.google.com/privacy).

----

 ### Links to other sites

 Our service may contain links to other sites that are not operated by us.
 Any external links in the app are protected by a parental gate to prevent children from accessing them without supervision.